-Our studies have found that nurses can be interrupted 10 times per hour.\ That's once every six minutes....
+Our studies have found that nurses can be interrupted 10 times per hour That's once every six minutes....

 Your staff get interrupted for a number of reasons.
-People often ask where something is, where a member of staff is, how to do something and finally, people frequently ask about the status of a patient.
+People often ask where something is, where a member of staff is, how to do something and finally people frequently ask about the status of a patient.

-Visiting multidisciplinary staff, bank and agency staff and the ward team need patient status information in order to carry out their roles.
+Visiting multi-disciplinary staff, bank and agency staff and the ward team need patient status information in order to carry out their roles.
 They need easy access to the answers to questions such as:

-- where is the patient? - what is next for the patient? - which member of staff is looking after the patient? - which consultant is looking after the patient? - has the patient had their required assessments?
+- where is the patient?

+- what is next for the patient?

+- which nurse is looking after the patient?

+- which consultant is looking after the patient?

+- has the patient had their physiotherapy assessment?

-- have risk assessments been carried out? - is the patient ready for the next step in their journey? - when is the patient due to go home? - when is their next therapeutic intervention?
+- risk assessment carried out?

+- is the patient ready for the next step in their journey?

+- when is the patient due to go home?

+- have their take home drugs been requested?

+- have the test results arrived?